PhoneSettPaing/DVD_Rental/README.md

-# Data Modelling and Data Warehousing the DvD Rental Sample Database
+# Data Modelling and Data Warehousing the DVD Rental Sample Data in Redshift